- Writing a Review

 You don’t have to sell things.
 You can give them away for free!
 For example, on Freecycle.

 If you have furniture or large items which you want to get rid of, Glasgow City Council has its own online donation service.
 If your item is in good condition and could be used again by someone else, please use the National Re-use phone line on 0800 0665 820.
 If you have bulky items such as beds, sofas, tables, chairs and bikes that are in good condition, could be re-used, haven’t been left outside and still have the necessary fire labels (for sofas and armchairs), you can donate online.
 These will be collected free by local organisations that will ensure the item stays in use rather than going to waste.

 Some charities will arrange to pick up furniture and large items.
-Such as British Heart Foundation, the Salvation Army shop on Dumbarton Road, or the Bethany.
+Such as British Heart Foundation or the Salvation Army shop on Dumbarton Road

 There are quite a few charities which are always on the look out for good quality furnishings and furniture.